awsdocs/amazon-chime-user-guide/doc_source/chime-chat-room.md

 ## Administering a Chat Room<a name="chat-admins"></a>

 Chat room administrators have a crown icon next their names\.
 Administrators can add or edit members, edit the chat room name and invite policy, and delete the chat room and thread history under **Settings**\.
-Chat room administrators can also add chat bots to chat rooms if the Amazon Chime account administrator has enabled chat bots for the account\.
-For more information, see [Using Chat Bots](chat-bots.md)\.
+Chat room administrators can also add chatbots to chat rooms if the Amazon Chime account administrator has enabled chatbots for the account\.
+For more information, see [Using Chatbots](chat-bots.md)\.

 Administrators can't leave the chat room if they are the only administrator\.
 They must promote another member to administrator before they leave\.